New York's comprehensive Paid Family Leave Act becomes effective January 1, 2018.

 Employers will purchase Paid Family Leave insurance through the New York State Insurance Fund.
 This will be bundled with required Workers' Compensation and Disability Insurance.
 NY employers who already have a Workers' Compensation policy will see this automatically added to the premium.

-The NY Paid Family Leave Act allows, but does not require, private employers to make weekly deductions from the employee's weekly paycheck of between $0.45 and $1.00 to offest their cost for the insurance.
+The NY Paid Family Leave Act allows, but does not require, private employers to make weekly deductions from the employee's weekly paycheck of up to $1.64 to offest their cost for the insurance.

 What is covered by Paid Family Leave?